agent18/agent18.github.io/_posts/2020-05-05-is-ea-bottlenecked-stm-2.markdown

 jobs in the govt for AI Policy, surely it is TC" and "What more can we do, we already asked the Orgs if they are TC".

-I don't feel tensed and confused about how to deal claims anymore.
+I don't feel tensed and confused about how to deal with these claims anymore.
 I know that I can split the claims into narrow claims and have a discussion as opposed to just shrinking my face in confusion and not knowing how to proceed.

-P.S
+P.S.
-I answered "Yes, I agree", to "What more can we do, we already asked the Orgs if they are TC".
-Damn!
+I answered "Yes, I agree we can't do more", to "What more can we do, we already asked the Orgs if they are TC".
+Damn it!
+Split into familiar claims.

-**Onions at 10rs/kg**

-Contrast "OPP has low rejection rates for PhDs", with "OPP has low rejection rates".
-The first claim seems to weed out all the fluff applicants and tries to get info on rejection rates per "good set of candidates" (PhDs).
-The second seems not so useful to verify.

 **Don't just write, think in claims and examples**

-I tried writing the previous paragraphs on "reflection" and seemed to be ending up with a lot of words, feeling confused (head hurts) not knowing where this was going.
-This seems to have also happened in the previous re-writes of this essay.
+I tried writing the previous paragraphs on "reflection" and the main post, and seemed to be ending up with a lot of words, feeling confused (head hurts) not knowing where this was going.
 Then I changed to "what claim am I trying to make", followed by an example.
 And it seems to have gone "smoother".
 Less "confused", more "organized" types.

 **Too soon to judge**